Oakland Ballpark: Fremont (2006)

 In April 2006, Lewis Wolff took his Ballpark Village proposal to Fremont, a city 26.5 miles (42.65 km) southeast of Oakland, where a large 143 acre parcel of land was available just north of Mission Boulevard and south of Auto Mall Parkway off Interstate 880 and across from Pacific Commons.
 The land was owned by the real estate firm Prologis and leased to Cisco Systems.
 A formal press conference to announce the existence of Wolff's ballpark proposal of Cisco Field was held on November 14, 2006.
 The plan would be to build a 32,000 to 35,000 capacity stadium on the parcel of land in addition to adding housing and shops.
 Bud Selig, commissioner of Major League Baseball and John Chambers, the CEO of Cisco Systems along with Wolff were in attendance.

 The proposal of the ballpark encountered problems such as construction delays, lack of public transportation, and Fremont residents voicing concerns of traffic congestion, noise, and pollution.
-This led to Wolff officially ending the ballpark search in Fremont on February 24, 2009.
+As a result, this led to protests on February 5, 2009 at the street outside Weibel Elementary School at 6:30 p.m. holding up anti-A’s signs and chanting “No Stadium”, then to Wolff officially ending the ballpark search in Fremont on February 24, 2009.